UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 [2926 rows x 16 columns]
 ```

-Notes: For this exercise we will use an extended movies dataset
+Notes: For this exercise, we will use an extended movies dataset
 containing additional genres.

 We load in that dataset from the vega sample repository and drop all the
-rows that have an NaN value in the column `"Major Genre"`, since we are
+rows that have a NaN value in the column `"Major Genre"`, since we are
 only interested in comparing the movies that we know belong to a genre.

 The question we will try to answer in this slide deck is “Which genres